SergeyFM/SergeyFM/README.md

 ## ☀️ Sergey Svistunov
 > C# developer

+👔   Hi!
+I'm a .NET developer with >10 years of IT experience.
-👔   I have worked in IT presales for many years and have been a software developer for some time now.
-I started as a sysadmin and VBA developer, worked as a project manager, business analyst, and for the longest time as a solution engineer in presales.
+I started as a sysadmin and VBA developer, worked as a project manager, business analyst, and for the longest time as an IT solutions engineer in pre-sales.
 I've been researching, building and selling complex solutions my whole life.
-A couple of years ago I decided to focus on programming and at the moment I am working as a C# developer.
 <br>
 ***
-> Having worked in a variety of industries, I gained not only technical but also business skills.
+> Having worked in a variety of industries, I've gained not only technical, but also practical team player skills.
 ### I have experience in the following areas:
 * Printing and document workflow&processing (Xerox and Kyocera) - 6 yrs,
 * IoT projects for cars (Brightbox, C-Cars) - 2 yrs,